mnlipp/osgi-getting-started/ConfigurationAdmin.md

 [update](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/cm/Configuration.html#update--)
-the configuration, the service factory's method [`updated`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/cm/ManagedServiceFactory.html#updated-java.lang.String-java.util.Dictionary-) called.
+the configuration, the service factory's method [`updated`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/cm/ManagedServiceFactory.html#updated-java.lang.String-java.util.Dictionary-) is called.
 This method must then create an instance if a component with the (instance) PID passed to this method does not exist yet, or update an existing component -- whatever "update" means with respect to the components managed[^usuallyForward].